Jashbhai634/Galaxy-Jumper/README.md

 Galaxy Jumper: Jump into Infinity

 ​Galaxy Jumper is a high-octane, endless space survival game built with HTML5 Canvas and JavaScript.
-Navigate through a dangerous asteroid field, evade the Nebula Sentinels, and survive cosmic distortions to achieve the highest score.
+Navigate through a dangerous asteroid field, evade the Nebula Sentinels, and survive cosmic distortions to achieve the highest score.Set in the depths of an ever-expanding cosmos, the game challenges you to navigate through relentless waves of asteroids, satellites, and unpredictable space debris.
+With every second you survive, the speed intensifies and the stakes rise, transforming each run into a battle against both gravity and time.
+There are no levels to complete and no finish line to cross—only your skill, precision, and focus determine how far you go.
+Galaxy Jumper delivers a clean, immersive experience built purely around reaction speed and competitive high-score mastery.
+In this universe, hesitation means collision, and only the sharpest players dominate the stars. 🚀🌌

+“Every jump counts.”
+“Outrun the cosmos.”
+“Dodge.
+Jump.
+Dominate.”

 ​🎮 How to Play:-